Weight Loss Calculator: The Training Station Gym’s secret weapon

 He didn’t want to run but enjoyed lifting weights.
 “Can I lose 20 pounds by lifting weights?”

 We first had to calculate the number of calories he would have to burn for significant weight loss, which in his case was defined as 11 or more pounds.
 The result was 495 calories per workout.
 Using weight lifting to burn those calories, he would have to lift heavy weights with little rest, for 45 minutes each workout, 5 days per week.

 “That sounds like a lot of weight lifting.
 I don’t know if I can handle that.”

 That’s when we went back to the weight loss calculator and ran some more numbers.
 We calculated that he could burn 520 calories in 40 minutes on the elliptical.
 He would have to exercise at a vigorous intensity, which is not so hard that he couldn’t talk, but hard enough that he probably wouldn’t want to.

 “I don’t love the elliptical, but it’s better than the treadmill.
-From day to day, I’ll alternate between the elliptical and lifting weights.
+I’ll alternate between the elliptical and lifting weights.
 I can do this!”

 How Mimi Washington used the weight loss calculator

 Mimi stood 5’2”, weighed 165 pounds and was 40 years old.
 She wanted to be a normal weight for her height, which meant losing at least 29 pounds.
 She had time to exercise three nights per week.

 She didn’t like weights, so we told her to use the aerobic machines.
 She would have to burn 649 calories per workout, which wouldn’t be easy for a person her stature.